ringcentral/ringcentral-embeddable/docs/integration/click-to-dial.md

-# Work with RingCentral C2D
+# Working with RingCentral's click-to-dial library

 This is document that show how to implement `Click To Dial` feature with RingCentral C2D library.
 RingCentral C2D is a library that help developers to implement `Click To Dial` and `Click To SMS` feature, it will scan phone numbers in web page.
 When users hover on phone number, it will show C2D widget for `Click to Call`.